HansMPrieto/Sorting-Algorithms-Visualizer-Personal-Project/README.md

 - Use the "Generate New Array" button to create a random array of the length being wished to be used.
 - Use the "Stop Visualization" button if you wish to stop the visualization while it is running.
 - The other 9 buttons are the sorting algorithms that were implemented in this program.
 Use those to visualize the sorting process.
-- Note: Make sure to have pygame installed in order to run the module.
+- Note: Make sure to have Pygame installed in order to run the module.